Skip to content

 Any attribute that does not use predefined values can be selected as a relevant attribute.

-Set relevant attributes for BAIA text generation
+Set relevant attributes for BAIA value generation

-Set relevant attributes for BAIA text generation
+Set relevant attributes for BAIA value generation

 Set BAIA attribute configuration for an attribute field